124_Financing-indiv.jpg

 • Be realistic about your finances and about what property you can afford

-• Supply a guarantor who can share repayment culpability with you.
+• Supply a guarantor who can share repayment culpability with you

 Let us help you find the right adverse credit mortgage lender

-A mortgage broker will provide no-obligation advice to help you find the right lender and product for your needs.
+A bad credit mortgage broker will provide no-obligation advice to help you find the right lender and product for your needs.
 They’ll also help you navigate the application process, seeing it throgh until the very help.

 Here at The Lending Channel, we take a customer-first approach to every service or product we help with.
-Our professional advisers will help you to find a deal you're most likely to be accepted for, taking your past credit issues into account and naviagating the tricky waters of adverse credit mortgages.
+Our professional advisers will help you to find a deal you're most likely to be accepted for, taking your past credit issues into account and navigating the tricky waters of adverse credit mortgages.

 While other brokers and high street banks may turn you away, we consider every client on a case-by-case basis.
 We’re here to support you in the best way that we can, no matter what your financial situation or credit score.